Skip to main content

 • Let them speak without interruption.
 Try not to fix their problems or provide counselling.

-• Encourage your child or youth to talk to a mental health professional.
+• Encourage your child to talk to a mental health professional.
 “I’m glad we are talking about this.
 Let’s look together for a professional that can help.”

 What can be done about suicidal thoughts and behaviours?